Updat3

 KEY FACTS

-• Tensions over a pro-Israel lobbying group are impacting Democratic primaries (per news.google.com).
+• Tensions over pro-Israel lobbying groups are highlighting rifts within the Democratic primaries (per news.google.com).

 HISTORICAL CONTEXT